NPAW/avplayer-adapter-ios/README.md

 pod install
 ```

+Case you want to run Streamroot or Polynet examples then you have to go to the **Podfile** and uncomment inside of **p2p_pods** the one that you want to use.
+You can't use both at the same time because they share a dependency with different versions what will cause a compatibility issue.

 1. Now you have to go to your **target > General > Frameworks, Libraries and Embedded Content** and change the frameworks that you are using in cocoapods from **Embed & Sign** to **Do Not Embed**
-2. To run the target **AvPlayerP2PAdapterExample** in Samples project you have to use xCode with Swift 5.1 compiler (Xcode 11) because StreamrootSDK was compiled in the version
+2. To run the target **AvPlayerP2PAdapterExample** in Samples project you have to use Xcode with Swift 5.1 compiler (Xcode 11) because StreamrootSDK was compiled in the version

 ###### Via carthage (Default)
+Similar to cocoapods if you want to use **Streamroot** or **Polynet** examples you should go to the carthage file inside of **Samples** folder and uncomment the one you wish to use.
+Once more you **can't use both** at the same time since they share a dependecy with different versions

+Case you run **Polynet** example then you have to use **Xcode 11.3** because **PolyNetSDK** was build with swift compiler 5.1.3

 Navigate to the root folder and then execute:
 ```bash
 carthage update && cd Samples && carthage update